 Val Gene Hymas, 73, of Filer, Idaho, passed away peacefully at home surrounded by his family on October 8, 2025.

 Val was born on May 28, 1952, in Tooele, Utah, to Charles Junior and Billie Jeane Hymas.
-His young childhood was spent between Iowa and Utah while his father finished Veterinary School, after which they moved to California.
+His young childhood was spent between Iowa and Utah while his father finished veterinary school, after which they moved to California.

 After finishing high school, he went to college in Utah and served a mission for The Church of Jesus Christ of Latter-day Saints in the Georgia/South Carolina Mission.